Skip to main content

 Tracking Millions of Indians:

-Financial apps—including some mainstream banking and many instant-loan apps—often request intrusive permissions (SMS, contacts, location, storage).
+Financial apps—including some mainstream banking apps, insurance company apps, and many instant-loan apps—often request intrusive permissions (SMS, contacts, location, storage).
 In too many cases, that data is mined to profile users, drive aggressive collections, and enable harassment through borrowers’ personal networks.
 Multiple investigations and complaints in India have documented these practices, especially in the digital-lending ecosystem.

 What these apps collect—and why it’s a problem: